Linkage Commission acts on behalf of the General Assembly in allocating ordained ministry and related financial resources to congregations.

 Special Arrangements: The Commission makes special arrangements for grants from Central Ministry Fund in situations where ministers resign or retire for health or other special reasons.

-Expenses: The Commission annually sets the recommended level of Travel and other Expenses payable to Ministers.
-In some cases local resources are not enough to reimburse the Minister for expenses incurred in the performance of his or her duties.
-The Commission awards grants on application to bring expenses paid up to an appropriate level.
+Allowances : The Commission annually sets the recommended level of Travel and other Allowance payable to Ministers.
+In some cases, where local resources are not enough to meet Ministerial Allowances the Commission awards grants on application for Allowances to reach an appropriate level.

 Fees: The Commission annually reports to the General Assembly the level of the Pulpit Supply Fee.